 Financial Services CRM – CRM for this industry should be able to organize contacts and provide insight into sales pipelines.
 Examples of companies that use this CRM are banks, insurance firms, investment firms, and others.

 Real Estate CRM – Real estate CRM software enables agents and brokers to manage relationships between property owners, sellers, buyers, lenders, banks, brokers, and lawyers.
 The software helps agents track relationships in the course of finding, contracting, and closing real estate deals.

 Field Service CRM – This type of CRM software helps users in the construction, utilities, and service sectors.
 They are able to organize relationships over a widely dispersed customer base with their field technicians constantly on the move.

 Healthcare CRM – Also known as patient management or medical practice management software, healthcare CRM software adoption is on the rise.
-It includes many standard CRM tools, but also include features unique to the needs and regulatory compliance in the industry, such as HIPAA-compliant databases and security features, among others.
+It includes many standard CRM tools, but also includes features unique to the needs and regulatory compliance in the industry, such as HIPAA-compliant databases and security features.

 Customer relationship management provides many benefits.
 Improving customer relations can lead to an increase in revenues, opportunities for selling premium products, and understanding customer needs and behavior better.
 It also brings about improved internal communications within the company.